Skip to main content

 Customer Responsibility

-• Ensure CSRF protections are implemented in applications.
+• Ensure CSRF and session protections are implemented in applications

 GSA.gov